Mediablaster® Cabinets

 Rule #4: Understand that harder parts wear out abrasive faster than softer parts.
 There is nothing wrong with the abrasive if it wears out faster when blasting harder parts.

-Rule #5: You can use hours of time blasted to estimate how many recycles have occurred.
-Measuring the volume inside the machine in pounds and the pounds per minute abrasive flow from the nozzle to calculate how many times per hour the abrasive is being recycled.
+Rule #5: You can use hours blasted to estimate how many recycles have occurred.
+Measure the volume inside the machine in pounds and the pounds per minute abrasive flow from the nozzle to calculate how many times per hour the abrasive is being recycled.

 Rule #7: Know that all abrasives rank on a sizing scale normally measured in mesh or grit size.
 The cleaning speed relative to abrasive size resembles a bell curve, large and small abrasives are slow, and medium size abrasives are the fastest.
 When using blasting cabinets with 0 to 100 cfm of compressed air being used the fastest abrasive cleaning size is normally between 60 and 100 mesh in abrasive particle size.
 Starting slightly larger will produce more recycles and as the larger then wears down it then gets faster.

-You can see the logic of the above rules with respect to changing any published abrasive recycle rate you might find.
+You can see the logic of the above rules concerning changing any published abrasive recycle rate you might find.

 One exception to any rule always exists, and here’s ours: glass beads may have the same hardness as garnet stone but they also have a very strong, round shape.
-They can take a higher impact pressure for the part hardness because of their shape.
-Larger beads break at a lower pressure than smaller beads, and 70 to 100 mesh beads are normally the fastest cleaning bead size.
+They can take a higher impact pressure for the part’s hardness because of their shape.
+Larger beads break at a lower pressure than smaller beads, and 70 to 100 mesh beads are normally the fastest-cleaning bead size.

 What variables affect recycling abrasive blast media?